Air Force Tuition Assistance (TA) pays up to 100% of tuition for taking college courses while on active duty.

 If you have to pay back any tuition assistance money due to a failing grade it must be in a lump sum - no payment plan.

-If you receive a grade of incomplete from a school, you have as much time as the school allows you to clear the incomplete or 12 months from the end of the term, whichever comes first, to clear the incomplete.
+If you get a grade of incomplete from a school, you have as much time as the school allows you to clear the incomplete or 12 months from the end of the term, whichever comes first, to clear the incomplete.
 If you fail to provide a grade that clears the incomplete by that time, you must pay back any tuition assistance to the AF.

 You must pay for books & non-reimbursable fees.